 The grain of truth: Some people adopt new tools faster.

 The distortion: Speed of adoption correlates with comfort with experimentation, not intelligence.
 Many fast adopters are simply more tolerant of messy, imperfect early experiences.
 That's a personality trait, not a measure of capability.
 And many people who were "slow" to adopt previous technologies — smartphones, social media, cloud computing — eventually became highly proficient users.
+If the relentless pace is wearing you down, our guide on AI change fatigue addresses that specific exhaustion.
 Pace of adoption is not predictive of ultimate mastery.

 7 Practical Strategies to Overcome AI Imposter Syndrome